johnLequeux/imageClassifier_project/README.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.

-Here below the result of the project:

-PART 1:
-see Image Classifier Project.html

 PART 2:
 1. Train with vgg16
 > python train.py flowers --gpu True --save_dir checkpoint_vgg16.pth